-- Ackumulation areas – Certain parts of the chart are ackumulation areas where traders buy coins without moving the market which is a positive sign for future price predictions.
+- Accumulation areas – Certain parts of the chart are accumulation areas where traders buy coins without moving the market which is a positive sign for future price predictions.

-- Important levels – Some levels on the chart attract more attention and therefore also contracts.
+- Important levels – Some levels on the chart attract more attention and therefore also contract.
 Take note of important levels that might be broken or create support.
-Big levels that are broken can start very large up or down trends.
-Prior levels of significance often acts as short-term support and are great for adding to positions.
+Big levels that are broken can start very large up or downtrends.
+Prior levels of significance often act as short-term support and are great for adding to positions.

 - Higher highs & higher lows – This is an old one but it’s one of the most fundamental aspects that create a positive trend in the market.
 Higher highs and higher lows are only created when there are more optimistic investors controlling the market.

-- Low and high volatility – Volatility tells you a lof of information about the current market behavior.
-Before a big move the market is usually experiencing the lowest volatility in a long time and at the end of a larger trend the market most often become very irrational and high volatility arises.
+- Low and high volatility – Volatility tells you a lot of information about the current market behavior.
+Before a big move, the market is usually experiencing the lowest volatility in a long time and at the end of a larger trend, the market most often becomes very irrational, and high volatility arises.

-- Green periods and red periods – If you study a chart of any coin you will quicklu notice if the candlesticks are more often green than red.
+- Green periods and red periods – If you study a chart of any coin you will quickly notice if the candlesticks are more often green than red.
 This is a direct sign och positive price development and should be noted.
-An area of more red candles indicates that the market has declined over a period of time and this is generally a negative sign.
+An area of more red candles indicates that the market has declined over some time and this is generally a negative sign.

-To explain price action further with an investment perspective I’m going to show you a chart where we can use price action to help us predict the future of a cryptocurrency.
+To explain price action further from an investment perspective I’m going to show you a chart where we can use price action to help us predict the future of a cryptocurrency.